legovader09/Idle-Slayer-Mods/IdleSlayerMods.Common/README.md

 ## Getting started

-In order to get started, simply download the mod from [Nexus](https://www.nexusmods.com/idleslayer/mods/3) or clone and compile it here, then include it as an assembly reference in your plugin project.
+In order to get started, simply download the mod from [Nexus](https://www.nexusmods.com/idleslayer/mods/3) or from [Nuget](https://www.nuget.org/packages/IdleSlayerMods.Common), then include it as a reference in your plugin project.

 ## Current features: